Saeven/zf3-circlical-autowire/README.md

 [![Total Downloads](https://poser.pugx.org/saeven/zf3-circlical-autowire/downloads)](https://packagist.org/packages/saeven/zf3-circlical-autowire)

-Live the dream, stop your wrecked controller workflow!
+Live the dream, your controller authoring workflow doesn't have to be so painful!

 ##Route using annotations!